BenRenato/cover-letter-editor/README.md

 # cover-letter-editor
  Small script for me to use to quickly make edits to my cover letters when they are closely related jobs.
+ Converts to a pdf file after, on Windows it dumps to documents folder.
+Not tested on mac.

 # Requirements